rheabcooper/Project1-EID/README.md

 Project Additions:
 ==================================
-1.A message box shows up with a warning if the temperature rises above a pre-defined threshold
+1.A message box shows up with a warning if the temperature rises above a pre-defined threshold.

-2.Lists get populated simultaneously when the user requests temperature and humidity values which are displayed on the GUI in a dialog box when a specified number of iterations are over.
+2.Lists get populated simultaneously when the user requests temperature and humidity values.
+The collection of values is displayed on the GUI in a dialog box when a specified number of iterations are over.

 3.The average of humidity and temperature values in the list is displayed in a dialog box when the user presses the corresponding pushbutton.

-4.The number of iterations in the loop or the number values retrieved by the sensor can be changed by the user with the help of a drop-down menu (QComboBox)
+4.The number of iterations in the loop or the number values retrieved by the sensor can be changed by the user with the help of a drop-down menu (QComboBox).

-5.Temperature and humidity plots are displayed when the corresponding push buttons are clicked .
+5.Temperature and humidity plots are displayed when the corresponding push buttons are clicked.

 References
 ==================================
 1.https://github.com/adafruit/Adafruit_Python_DHT.git
 2.https://www.tutorialspoint.com/pyqt/pyqt_basic_widgets.htm